replikation/poreCov/README.md

 * reads are classified to human and SARS-CoV-2 to check for possible contamination and sample prep issues

-# Workflow
+# 4. Workflow

 * poreCov was coded with "easy to use" in mind, while staying flexible
-* therefor we provide a few input types which adjusts the workflow automatically (see image below)
+* therefore we provide a few input types which adjusts the workflow automatically (see image below)
   * fast5 raw data, fastq files (one sample per file), fastq_pass (the basecalling output) or fasta (supports multifastas)
 * primer schemes for ARTIC can be V1, V2, V3(default) or V1200 (the 1200bp amplicon ones)